-Is ‘Prison Break’ Star William Fichtner Skipping Season 5 For ‘Top Gear ‘US?
+Is ‘Prison Break’ Star William Fichtner Skipping Season 5 For ‘Top Gear’ U.S.?

 “So if someday there’s another chapter of this, maybe then Bill will be back.
 But I think the characters that are there, each of our moments that we have, are key to the storytelling, which is how it should be.”

-Are you disappointed that former Prison Break star William Fichtner will not be reprising his role of Alex Mahone for the rebooted new season? will you be watching the new American Top Gear starring Bill Fichtner?
+Are you disappointed that former Prison Break star William Fichtner will not be reprising his role of Alex Mahone for the rebooted new season?
+Will you be watching the new American Top Gear starring William Fichtner?

 [Featured Image by Frederick M. Brown/Getty Images]